junxit/us-congress-bills-116/bill.md

 Congress finds the following:

 - **(1)** Women have entered the workforce in record numbers over the past 50 years.
 - **(2)** Despite the enactment of the Equal Pay Act of 1963, many women continue to earn significantly lower pay than men for equal work.
 These pay disparities exist in both the private and governmental sectors.
+Pay disparities are especially severe for women and girls of color.
 - **(3)** In many instances, the pay disparities can only be due to continued intentional discrimination or the lingering effects of past discrimination.
 After controlling for educational attainment, occupation, industry, union status, race, ethnicity, and labor force experience roughly 40 percent of the pay gap remains unexplained.
 - **(4)** The existence of such pay disparities—
   - **(A)** depresses the wages of working families who rely on the wages of all members of the family to make ends meet;